 Unsurprisingly, the methodology is not so simple as grinding up a pill and rubbing it onto test subjects' scalps: what Polichem and Princeton are testing specifically is whether a 0.25% solution of finasteride can induce photosensitisation by using Ultraviolet A (UVA) and Ultraviolet B (UVB) light.
 Photosensitisation in this instance appears to mean changes to the hair, such as growth, density and hair count.

 UVA and UVB light phototherapy for hair loss is usually only used in hospitals as a treatment for alopecia areata

-The study is currently in the recruitment phase, with 60 men aged between 18 and 65 being sought.
+The study is currently [June 2016] in the recruitment phase, with 60 men aged between 18 and 65 being sought.
 On the clinical trails registration, Polichem states that: “Healthy male volunteers, drawn from the general population, will be treated with P-3074 solution (0.25% finasteride), placebo vehicle control and 0.9% sodium chloride USP (negative control) by using 6 induction applications on the back area and Ultraviolet A (UVA)/Ultraviolet B (UVB) irradiations during the 3 week induction period, a 10 day rest period, and a challenge phase of a 24-hour patch application, UVA and UVB irradiation followed by evaluation of photosensitisation over the subsequent 72 hours.”

 or a history of severe asthma.
 A rapid turnaround is anticipated in terms of the results, with the study due for completion in July 2016.

 Shrinking hair follicles

 Finasteride was originally developed to treat enlargement of the prostate gland, but its tendency to influence hair loss was soon observed.
 It was then developed into the smaller, current 1mg dosage specifically as a hair loss treatment.
 Its main function in this respect is to inhibit a testosterone by-product named DHT